 Unless you’re deep in the project management space, you might not have otherwise heard of ClickUp.
-The company has achieved what looks like meteoric success in the last few years and is another popular project management tool among MarkUp users.
+The company has achieved what looks like meteoric success in the last few years and is another popular project management tool among MarkUp.io users.
 It’s also quickly becoming another requested PM integration.
-Regardless, if you haven’t heard of them, chances are you soon will – they raised $400 million in Series C Funding last year, and don’t appear to be slowing down anytime soon.
+Regardless, if you haven’t heard of them, chances are you soon will – they raised $400 million in Series C Funding in 2021 and don’t appear to be slowing down anytime soon.

 Known equally for its creative ads and its impressive software, we often see Monday.com as a top PM tool of choice for MarkUp.io users.
-The software company recently released its first-quarter 2022 results, announcing that revenue generated in Q1 surpassed $100 million, growing 84% year over year.
+The software company recently released its 2022 fiscal year results, announcing that revenue generated in 2022 was $519 million, growing 68% year over year.
 Like ClickUp and Asana, it’s also at the top of our list for requested integrations with MarkUp.io.

 As a personal fan favorite and user of Trello, I love this PM software just as much as MarkUp.io users.
 Trello allows you to create boards for different tasks, and their easy drag-and-drop UX makes it effortless to transition from task to task.
 It’s quite prevalent among MarkUp.io users, and like the other PM tools mentioned above, we have considered adding an integration that will auto-create tasks inside of your Trello board for specific MarkUp.io projects.